 You may have questions of your own as you work with your physician to develop a plan for chronic neck pain relief.
 One of those questions may be: What is chronic pain?
 The answer: Pain, whether intermittent or constant, is considered “chronic” when it lasts for three months or more without improvement.
 And, with that question answered, the next question is likely to be: What causes chronic neck pain?
 The answer to this question is not as straightforward, because the cause could be any of the following conditions:

 - Degenerative disc disease

-Laser Spine Institute (LSI) offers an alternative to traditional surgery.
-The surgeons at LSI use gentle, endoscopic techniques to perform minimally invasive, outpatient procedures that can provide chronic neck pain relief.
-Contact LSI to learn more, or for a free review of your CT scan or MRI.
+Laser Spine Institute offers an alternative to traditional open spine surgery.
+The surgeons at Laser Spine Institute use state-of-the-art techniques to perform minimally invasive, outpatient procedures that can provide chronic neck pain relief.
+Contact Laser Spine Institute to learn more, or for a free review of your CT scan or MRI.